Agenda/Scientific Program

 A serial entrepreneur, he has spun out successful companies and recently co-founded two new ones.
 His contributions have been recognized by multiple awards, including the Biemann Medal from the American Society for Mass Spectrometry, the Donald F. Hunt Distinguished Contribution in Proteomics award from the US Human Proteome Organization, the Pfizer Award in Enzyme Chemistry from the American Chemical Society, and a Searle Scholar Award.

-Mark your calendars for CE Pharm 2024 on September 15-18, 2024 in Costa Mesa, Southern California.
-Registration will be available soon.
+Save your spot for CE Pharm 2024 on September 15-18, 2024 in Costa Mesa, Southern California.
+Registration will close September 3, 2024.

 CE in the Biotechnology & Pharmaceutical Industries 2024 September 15-18 Costa Mesa, Southern California